SamScherer1/SwiftDJITutorials/source/ios-tutorials/RemoteLoggerDemo.md

 ### Summary

   Congratulations!
 You've learned how to use DJI Remote Logger Tool to show log messages of your application using DJI Mobile SDK.
-With DJI Remote Logger Tool, you can developer and debug your application with DJI Mobile SDK more efficiently.
-Hope you enjoy this tutorial, Thanks!
+With DJI Remote Logger Tool, you can develop and debug your application with DJI Mobile SDK more efficiently.
+Hope you enjoyed this tutorial!